guascy666/Label-guided-teacher-for-surgical-phase-recognition/README.md

 # Model Training
 ## Data processing
-Please downsample the orginal video data to 1fps and runing get_path_labels.py and get_path_labels40_40.py
+Please downsample the original video data to 1fps and runing get_path_labels.py and get_path_labels40_40.py
 ## Traing feature extractor
 Run train_swin_backbone.py to train the feature extractor.
 After training, run extract_swin_spatial_feature_1024_40_40.py to extract features.

 ## Training teacher and student model
 First, run Teacher_trainer.py to train a teacher model.
-Then, run the Student_trainer to train a student model.
+Then, run the Student_trainer.py to train a student model.
 We provide Trainer_total_Abalation.sh for the complete training process.